mwcproject/mwc-node/doc/mining/Install_mac.md

 ## Preperquisited

-Please install homebrew at your mac. [https://brew.sh/]
+Please install homebrew on your mac. [https://brew.sh/]

 Install 'tree', 'curl' and 'telnet' to validate the setup
 ```